 Plan Amendment.
 Our Board may amend the Share Option Plan at any time.
-However, no amendment to the Share Option Plan or the Options may be made which reduces the rights of Participants in respect of Options granted to them prior to the date of the amendment, other than in certain limited situations.
+However, no amendment to the Share Option Plan or the Options may be made which reduces the rights of Participants in respect of Options granted to them prior to the date of the amendment, other than in certain limited situations, including correction of error or as required by Australian law.